-ABOUT 300 million years ago, Earth did not have seven continents (or eight if you count Zealandia), but one supercontinent called Pangea, which was surrounded by one ocean called Panthalassa.
-About 200 million years ago, the supercontinent began to break up and the world as we know it today started to take shape.
+240 million years ago, Earth did not have seven continents (or eight if you count Zealandia), but one supercontinent called Pangea, which was surrounded by one ocean called Panthalassa.
+About 200 million years ago, Pangea began to break up because of tectonic activity and the pieces moved far away from each other — the world as we know it today started to take shape.

 It’s important to note that the map of the world as we know it with seven (or eight) continents will not remain the same.
 According to Live Science, “Right now, for instance, Australia is inching toward Asia, and the eastern portion of Africa is slowly peeling off from the rest of the continent.”
 Another supercontinent is likely underway.